 The method is simple.
 Submerge the coins in Coke for 1 hour, then clean off with water and a toothbrush.
 Obviously don’t do this with coins of any genuine financial or historic value, as the phosphoric acid could potentially damage the coin if you ‘overdo it.’

 Given that my silver coins had been lying in salt water for over 100 years, this was a tough coin cleaning challenge, and I was curious to see if using Coke as a homemade silver cleaner would be sufficient.

-To summarise, Coca Cola may have it’s place in cleaning old copper, bronze coins, or even jewelry that is in reasonable condition to start with, however in my humble opinion it’s not suitable for cleaning heavily tarnished metal detecting finds in the condition shown above.
+To summarise, Coca Cola may have it’s place in cleaning lightly tarnished old copper, bronze coins, or even silver that is in reasonable condition to start with, however in my humble opinion it’s not suitable for cleaning heavily tarnished silver metal detecting finds in the condition shown above.

 In another article that I hope to write soon, I will reveal more effective methods on how to clean silver that I have already tested and had surprisingly good results with.